-MR. EDITOR:-It is with desp, heart-felt sorrow that I write you upon the very sudden exit of our friend, S. S. Jones.
+MR. EDITOR:-It is with deep, heart-felt sorrow that I write you upon the very sudden exit of our friend, S. S. Jones.
 I visited him a few weeks ago, and enjoyed some hours of an ever-to-be-remembered afternoon, standing so close to the gates already ajar, recognizing the glorious lights that escaped from their portals, yet not conscious that they were already lighting the way to a larger, nobler life to our friend.
 My husband and self have been acquainted with Mr. Jones for a number of years.
 Five years ago, we visited him while in deep, deep sorrow.
-We had just parted with our eldest son, almost 20 years old, killed instantly by a locomotive, the fifth of our six children who were taken from us with almost as little warning.
-He sympathized so sincerely with us, strove so heartily to get the best mediums to give us sittings, putting himself to much inconvenience.
+We had just parted with our eldest son, almost 20 years old, killed instantly by a socomotive, the fifth of our six children who were taken from the wind with almost all the properties.

+dren who were taken from us with almost as little warning.
+He sympathized so sin-cerely with us, strove so heartly to get the best mediums to give us sittings, putting himself to much inconvenience.
 He spoke so tenderly of his own son, who had left the form after a brief illness.
-The gentle sympathy of the man with our sorrow, showing a heart tender and generous to the distress of others, won our regard and respect; and our subsequent acquaintance has only served to deepen and strengthen the tie.
-We have considered him a tower of strength in the cause of Spiritualism, upright and conscientious, standing boldly for the rightexposing wrong and error, never palliating, nor trying to heal over the dangerous, insiduous evils, but as a good, faithful surgeon, sending the knife and probe to the very depths, and exposing their poisonous centers.
-The stand he has taken upon all questions appertaining to Spiritualism, and infringements upon the rights of mediumship, have strengthened the wavering, given courage to the faint-hearted, and largely helped to build up our glorious cause, and while saddened by the loss of his personal presence, yet we know the spirit having stopped forth from its fetters of clay, will still glory in the good and true; and as his life work was the sending forth of gospels, of messengers of light voices from the Spirit-world, just so will the spirit, released from the time-worn, feeble body, still work with interesting zeal in the good cause, ever inspiring to new efforts the energies of his co-workers.
-With much sympathy for you all, I remain yours truly, I remain yours truly, MRS. E. M. WELCH.
-St. Paul, Minn.
+The gentle sympathy of the man with our sorrow, showing pathy of the man with our sorrow, showing a heart tender and generous to the distress of others, won our regard and respect; and our subsequent acquaintance has only served to deepen and strengthen the tie.
+We have considered him a tower of strength in the cause of Spiritualism, upright and conscientious, standing boldly for the right-exposing wrong and error, gever palliating, nor trying to heal over the dasgerous, insiduous evils, but as a good faithful surgeon. uous evils, but as a good, faithful surgeon, sending the knife and probe to the very depths, and exposing their poisonous cen-ters.
+The stand he has taken upon all ques-tions appertaining to Spiritualism, and in-fringements upon the rights of mediumship, have strengthened the wavering, given courage to the faint-hearted, and largely helped to build up our glorious cause, and while saddened by the loss of his personal presence, yet we know the spirit having stepped forth from its fetters of clay, will with interesting zeal in the good cause, ever inspiring to new efforts the energies of his co-workers.
+With much sympathy for you all, .
+I remain yours truly, Mrs. E. M. WELCH.
+St. Paul, Minn. y still glory in the good and true; and as his life work was the sending forth of gospels, of messengers of light, voices from the Spirit-world, just so will the spirit, released from the time-worn, feeble body, still work